Our website relies on funding from our readers, and we may receive a commission when you make a purchase through the links on our site.

 5. PowerShell

 The other tools discussed are centered around finding WMI objects, but PowerShell is second to none when it comes to manipulating the objects once you’ve found them.
+This is heavily evidenced by the tight integration between PowerShell and the various WMI Explorers.

 When combined with information about the attributes from one of the WMI Explorers, PowerShell is the easiest way to programmatically access the underlying data from a local or remote WMI store.